lsilvam/lab-meta-data/templates_as_.json/01-template-cell_culture/00README-metadata_cell_culture.md

 title: "structure of a `.json` file to log cell culture actions"
 description: The present file strctures were designed to log actions done in cell culture, keep in mind that every entry refers to what was done to a given culture.
-Hope that with this it would be easier to track porblems, or good results.
-Each time there is a passage it is advised to create a new file for the new culture, instead of adding n-entries; this way the files are separated and the chances of losign all entries are reduced in case of a mistake or bug -- and also, for the use of Obsidian/RoamResearch each entry being a new note makes it possible to backlink with `[[]]`.
+Hope that with this it would be easier to track problems, or good results.
+Each time there is a passage it is advised to create a new file for the new culture, instead of adding n-entries; this way the files are separated and the chances of losign all entries are reduced in case of a mistake or bug happens -- and also, for the use of Obsidian/RoamResearch each entry being a new note makes it possible to backlink with `[[]]`.

 ## guide lines
 #### IDs